 by John Calvin.

 I mention this because in my go-to mobile Bible Study App, Olive Tree, Calvin’s Commentaries are my go-to Commentary text of choice when I need clarification on the go.
-You can get the entire digital set for your phone (and computer) for about
+You can get the entire digital set for your phone (and computer) for about $40 from Olive Tree.

 by James Montgomery Boice.